Zest-studi-o/P03-Hangman/README.md

 #### First-Time Visitor Goals

+- As a first-time visitor, I want to start a new game.
-- As a first-time visitor, I want to
+- As a first-time visitor, I want to see how many attempts I have left when playing.

 #### Returning Visitor Goals

-- As a returning visitor, I want to
+- As a returning visitor, I want to see my results.

 #### Frequent Visitor Goals

-- As a frequent visitor, I want to
+- As a frequent visitor, I want to be able to play the game using different categories

 ---